 - At the corner of Main Street and East Road you will see the Blackwell House, a wooden cottage that is considered the sixth oldest cottage in New York.
 It was built in 1796 for the Blackwell family, who long owned the island and gave it its name at first.
 Today it is a small museum that tells the history of the island through exhibits, pictures and documents.

-If you continue strolling south, after crossing the Queensboro Bridge below, you will find the buildings of the Cornell University technology campus, which opened in 2017.
+- If you continue strolling south, after crossing the Queensboro Bridge below, you will find the buildings of the Cornell University technology campus, which was opened in 2017.
 In the past this site was home to a prison ( Blackwell's Island Penitentiary) and a hospital ( Goldwater Memorial Hospital) that cared for the chronically ill.